Home Automation Technology: The Future with IoT and Home Automation

 Autonomous house.
 This category includes both the interior and exterior objects.
 It covers everything in and around the house, from smart self-tinting windows like Halio to Dyson’s connected air monitor and purifier, which sensors identify particles and gases in real time and purifies the air on demand.

 Autonomous security.
 Here come the whole families of products from the old-timers in the IoT market — Ring, Nest, August, Schlage.
-This category includes smart locks, doorbells, surveillance systems as well as individual contact sensors for doors and windows which can detect unauthorized entrance, for examples, strips from Sensative.
+This category includes smart locks, doorbells, surveillance systems as well as individual contact sensors for doors and windows which can detect unauthorized entrance, for example, strips from Sensative.

 Automated energy systems.
 This is a rich category which covers traditional electricity management — smart circuits, switches or plugs provided by GE or Eve, intelligent energy consumption, monitoring and control systems like Lumin, and renewable energy generators like Sunpartner Technology’s windows, walls and rooftops, which generate enough solar power to supply the needs of the entire house.